vt-middleware/passay/reference/index.md

 password generation for the following policy:

 1. Length of 8 to 16 characters
-2. Must contain at least one of the following: upper case, lower case, digit, and symbol
+2. Must contain at least one of the following: upper case, lower case and digit
 3. No whitespace characters

 {% highlight java %}